JAJerome/Chat_bot/README.md

 # Chat_bot
-A simple AI-powered chat bot using Llama models. that sends request form the user and gets the response form the LLama model.
+A simple AI-powered chat bot using Llama model. that sends request from the user and gets the response from the LLama model.